tombh/peas/README.md

 To use a different domain:
 `peas admin settings peas.domain customdomain.com`

+**Users**
+Peas is currently authenticated by an API key on a per user basis.
+The first user is automatically created when you first interact with the CLI.
+It uses your default SSH key and username, so there is no need to register.

+At the moment you will need to use the controller's console to add more users:
+  1. `peas admin run rake console`
+  2. `User.create name: 'newusername', public_key: 'public key string'`

 **Deploying**
 Next thing is to get into the directory of the git repo for the app you want to deploy.